Code-Institute-Submissions/beebooplena-Project-1_JanResub/README.md

 # Lunar`s life
-This is a site that animal and cat lovers can follow, and get updated about Lunar the cat.
+This website is a blog "made by" the cat Lunar.
+This website will help branding and make Lunar the cat popular.
+In this webpage, you can follow Lunar in his daily routines, and get regularly updates from his life.
+This webpage is for people that like cats and would like to read his blog that is written in an informal and in a conversational style.
 The written text is the "voice" of Lunar, that reflects over the many different events happening in his everyday life.
-This site is a site for animal lovers, cat-humour, and cute pictures of Lunar.
-Many people absolutely love cats, and this site will fill the needs of many cat lovers out there.
-Lunar is my own cat, and as many cat lovers, I have a lot of pictures of my cat on my phone that I can easily use for Lunar`s site.
+The webpage idea is based on my own cat Lunar, and used the images of him in this webpage.

+Here is the webpage link: https://beebooplena.github.io/Project-1/

 ![responsive](assets/images/responsive.png)